GDATASoftwareAG/vaas-helm/README.md

 ### Use Verdict-as-a-Service with the Java SDK

-* Make sure that Java 17 & Gradle is installed
+* Make sure that Java 17 & Gradle is installed.

 * Set these environment variables for testing your local instance